Tweaking the GEICO logo a bit

 Why make this more difficult than necessary?

 This Zoe's Kitchen restraunt is open from 11a - 9p.
-On NYE, they will be closed from 8p - 10p (but they close at 9p anyway - and will they reopen at 10p?).
-Would it be clearer if it just said We will close at 8p on Saturday, December 31, New Year's Eve.
+On NYE, they will be closed from 8p - 10p (but they close at 9p anyway - will they reopen at 10p?).
+It would be clearer if it just said We will close at 8p on Saturday, December 31, New Year's Eve.
 Or maybe not make it confusing and just open regular hours, instead of closing just 1 hour early.

 Also, they will be open regular hours on Sunday, New Year's Day.
 That is a plus - that should be promoted on the sign.